JideOgunlana/results_summary_component_main/README.md

 - Vanilla JavaScript

 ### What I learned
-The challenge allowed me to build layout skills, starting from a mobile first approach.
+The challenge allowed me to build layout skills, starting from a mobile-first approach.

 ### Continued development
 - CSS gradients